Synonym(s): Musk thistle, nodding thistle

 Cultural: Prescribed burning will remove dense stands of mature thistles and create a good environment for subterranean clover to germinate and grow.
 However, burning may not completely control plants still in the basal rosette stage.
 Thistle establishment is less likely if desirable vegetation remains dense throughout the year.
 Many thistle problems occur when range or pastures are overgrazed in summer and early fall, or when conditions, such as drought stress or poor fertility leave bare soil.
 Targeted grazing of thistle with goats and other farm livestock provides a useful technique to control thistle.
 Cattle and sheep prefer the vegetative tissues of musk thistle.
 In contrast, goats virtually ignored the leaves of musk thistle, but relish the flowers.
 Even in the presence of palatable subclover and grass pasture, goats seemed to prefer musk thistle flower heads.
 Thus, goats will drastically reduced average seed production per plant.
 Seeds ingested by goats and other ruminants are nearly all digested and are not spread within the feces.
 The use of goats and other livestock can represent an important management technique and can be effective in a long-term integrated approach for the control of musk thistle.
 Musk thistle germination is greatest on bare ground.
 Control of musk thistle is maximized when range or pasture cover is dense during the weed seedling emergence period.
 It has been reported that allelochemicals released by some pasture and range species could be partially responsible for inhibition of seedling emergence and growth.
 Grasses inhibit seedling emergence and subsequent growth and survival of rosettes to a significantly greater level than legumes.
 Once seeds have germinated, dense grass and legume cover provides shading of developing rosettes and suppresses the growth of musk thistle.
 Perennial grasses are more effective than annual grasses or legumes.

 Biological: Three insects have become established for the control of musk thistle; thistle head weevil (Rhinocyllus conicus), thistle crown weevil (Trichosirocalus horridus), and thistle crown fly (Cheilosia corydon).
 Rhinocyllus conicus was the first species released in the United States for control of musk thistle.
 It has one generation per year.
 It lays its eggs on bud bracts and the larvae infest the seed head or stem.
 The larvae feed on the seeds and are more destructive than other insect stages.
 The thistle head weevil infests a number of host genera in the thistle tribe, including species of Carduus, Cirsium, Onopordum, and Silybum.
 It has proven to be a very effective control agent on musk thistle.
 Trichosirocalus horridus also has one generation per year.
 Its larvae feed on the growing tip of the thistle rosette and the adults may also slightly defoliate plants.
 Like Rhinocyllus conicus, it can attack other thistle species, including plumeless thistle, Italian thistle, Canada thistle, bull thistle, and Scotch thistle.
 Suppression of musk thistle is only slight thus far, and requires other biocontrol agents to be present.
 Cheilosia corydon is a fly that also produces one generation per year.
 Its larvae damage the leaves, stems, and crown of musk thistle, Italian thistle, and plumeless thistle.
 This organism can lower total seed production and can kill the plant when it infests roots.
-It was only released in 1990, so little information is available on its effectiveness.

 Chemical: Few herbicides provide effective preemergence control of musk thistle in rangelands and pastures.
 Chlorsulfuron has both pre- and postemergence activity.
 Preemergence application with chlorosulfuron (0.75 - 1.5 oz ai/A) in the fall are not very effective for control of seedlings or mature plants.
 However, treatment with chlorsulfuron (0.37 - 0.75 oz ai/A) in early bloom stage reduced seed production by over 99%.
 Several postemergence herbicides will control musk thistle.
 Typically, spring treatments give better control than fall herbicide applications, as many new seedlings which emerge after a fall treatment will escape injury.
 Dicamba, 2,4-D, clopyralid, MCPA, glyphosate and combinations of these compounds provide excellent control with a spring application, and somewhat less control with a fall treatment.